Mostafahassen1/check-answer/classPass.md

    - Basketball
    - Tennis
    - Swimming
-   - Gym and Fitness Classes
-   - Yoga and Pilates
    - Diving
    - Water Sports
+   - Yoga & Pilates
+   - GYM

 2. You can create partnerships with tourist companies to provide packages for tourists that include fitness and sports activities offered by the app.

 3. We can add a feature to allow users to book tickets for sports events.